bochen0909/menu-api-demo/README.md

 menu-api-demo-api-1            | INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)
 ```

-open [Swagger UI](http://127.0.0.1:8000/docs) to test the APIs,
+You can either access [Swagger UI](http://127.0.0.1:8000/docs) to test the APIs,

-or alternatively to call it from command line.
+or invoke them from the command line.

-For example, find the top 3 restaurants that service coffee.
+For example, finding the top 3 restaurants that serve coffee.

 ```shell
     $ curl http://127.0.0.1:8000/v1/food/coffee?limit=3
     [{"id":"1364","score":2.8030283},{"id":"3677","score":1.9024392},{"id":"6022","score":1.9024392}]
 ```

-Find the menu URL by id.
+Finding the menu URL by id.

 ```shell
     $ curl http://127.0.0.1:8000/v1/restaurant/1364